Configure the pipeline to run Terraform plan

 Follow those steps to apply all changes described in this step

 Starting with the Terraform code.
-Let's create a dummy Terraform configuration which only specifies they Cloud provider we cant to use Azure provider for Terraform in a
+Let's create a dummy Terraform configuration with the cloud provider we want to use for Terraform in a

-If you are not comfortable with Terraform, we encourage you to follow Terraform getting started documentation.
+If you are not comfortable with Terraform, we encourage you to follow Terraform getting started (opens new window) documentation.

 The content of the

-azure provider and also input variables to configure it.
+provider.tf specifies the provider configuration (GCP (opens new window), AWS (opens new window), AzureRM (opens new window)) and variables (opens new window) to configure it.
 Those variables will be provided by the pipeline.

-Several input variables have been defined to configure the Cloud provider and two variable to with pass the url of the source code git repository that we will use and explain in the next step.
+Several input variables have been defined to configure the cloud provider and two variables to pass the source code git repository URL that we will use and explain in the next step.
 The

 provider.tf usually also contain some generic variables like

-env by default as most of our customer use them in Terraform to tag/name Cloud components.
+env as most of our customer use them in Terraform to tag/name cloud resources.

 Now add a Terraform resource into the pipeline.
-As Terraform is not part of the core resources type of Concourse, the first thing is to specify a new
+As Terraform is not part of the core resources type (opens new window) of Concourse, the first thing is to specify a new

 terraform resource type in the dedicated root section

-In our case, we could have provided our own container image with Terraform already installed on it, and call the
+In our case, we could have provided our container image with Terraform already installed on it and called the

-A resource usually is here to simplify a task, it makes something more generic and easy to use with embedded scripts.
-A resource also creates versions which can be used between different jobs as trigger.
+A resource usually is here to simplify a task.
+It makes something more generic and easy to use with embedded scripts.
+A resource also creates versions that can be used between different jobs as triggers.

-If you are interested to create your own resource, follow https://concourse-ci.org/implementing-resource-types.html documentation.
+If you are interested in creating your own resource, follow the Concourse (opens new window) documentation.

 resource_types: - name: terraform type: docker-image source: repository: ljfranklin/terraform-resource tag: '0.12.24'

-The source code of this resource can be found here.
+The source code of this resource can be found here (opens new window).

 From there, a new

 terraform resource type is available and can be configured.
-The following sample configure a resource called
+The following sample configures a resource called

 tfstate of our new

-Some explanations: Terraform store the status of the infrastructure in a file called tfstate.
-This file can be store in different backends.
-In this example we decided to use our cloud provider object store as backend type to store this file.
-This is defined by the
+Some explanations: Terraform stores the status of the infrastructure in a file called tfstate (opens new window).
+This file can be stored in different backends.
+In this example, we decided to use our cloud provider object store as backend type (opens new window) to store this file.

 backend_config section, using pipeline variables defined below.
-To know more about the configuration for your backend storage, refer to the dedicated Terraform documentation.
+Refer to the dedicated Terraform documentation to know more about your backend storage configuration.

-vars section define a collection of Terraform input variables provided by the pipeline.
-Literally variables given by the pipeline to Terraform.
-The most common one are the Cloud provider credentials that we defined in
+vars section defines a collection of Terraform input variables (opens new window) provided by the pipeline.
+Variables are given by the pipeline to Terraform.
+The most common ones are the cloud provider credentials that we defined in

 Small detour by